Richard Neville (writer): Later career

 Neville returned to Australia where he met his future partner, the journalist Julie Clarke.
 He began work on a new magazine, The Living Daylights, reporting on youth cultures, social inventions, and the shape of the future.
 He was a regular broadcaster on ABC Radio and wrote for an array of newspapers and magazines.
 He moved to New York City in 1977 to join Clarke, and wrote for The New York Times, New York magazine, and The Village Voice.
 Due to his experience on the hippie trail, publishers Random House commissioned Neville to write a book about a serial killer, then incarcerated in New Delhi, India, who had preyed upon Western backpackers in Asia.
 The resulting biography of Charles Sobhraj, co-authored by Clarke, was a global best-seller.
 It inspired several TV drama documentaries, including Shadow of the Cobra.

 In the 1980s, Neville and Clarke returned to Australia and purchased the property "Happy Daze" in Blackheath, in the Blue Mountains.
 He joined the Nine Network's popular Midday Show, where he reported on popular culture, innovative ideas, and sustainability.
 His segments often aroused controversy, such as when he inhaled marijuana on camera (to test its effect on one's ability to drive).
 These segments evolved into the Network Ten series Extra Dimensions, looking at sustainability and human potential.
 Neville and Clarke have two daughters, Lucy born in 1983, and Angelica born in 1989.

-In the 1990s, across a variety of media, Richard explored social responsibility for businesses in the 21st Century.
+In the 1990s, across a variety of media, Richard explored social responsibility for businesses in the 21st century.
 This led to keynote addresses at national conferences and the essay collection Out of My Mind (Penguin).
 He also published his memoir Hippie Hippie Shake, which was adapted as a film by Working Title.
-The film was not released for unknown reasons.
+For unknown reasons, the film was not released.
 Neville had sent the manuscript of his autobiography to Germaine Greer so that she could check its content, but she did not read it.
 When the book was published, however, she took offence.

 Neville was also the co-founder of the Australian Futures Foundation.

 The Australian OZ magazine has been digitised by the University of Wollongong.
 Yale University has acquired Neville's archive, which is now located in Beinecke Rare Book and Manuscript Library, Yale University.

 Neville was diagnosed with early-onset dementia in his mid-60s.
 He died on 4 September 2016, at the age of 74.